 Education resources and tools for service members

-- Army Continuing Education System, or ACES
+- Army Continuing Education System

 - Marine Corps Voluntary Education Program

 - Air Force Military Tuition Assistance Program and Community College of the Air Force

 College Navigator: This tool from the National Center for Education Statistics can help you choose the right school with information about more than 7,000 institutions.
 Compare tuition, financial aid statistics, credit transfer and more.